-Jie Yang, Professor, Mathematics, Statistics, and Computer Science (Engineering, Mathematics, and Physical Sciences dsivision)
+Daniel Groves, Professor, Mathematics, Statistics, and Computer Science (Engineering, Mathematics, and Physical Sciences division)

 Nominees must be full members of the graduate faculty at UIC, actively engaged in the direction of graduate students in masters or doctoral programs.
 Nominees must have been on the faculty at UIC for at least four academic years.
 Winners of the Graduate Mentoring Award will not be eligible for the award again for five academic years.

 Given the immense academic diversity on campus, there will be no single set of criteria appropriate to all nominees.
 Nominators are encouraged to think creatively about the many and diverse ways in which faculty can contribute to the development and support of graduate students.
 Examples of the kinds of contributions that might be rewarded with a Graduate Mentoring Award include, but are not limited to:

 - Promoting intellectual growth through graduate teaching and thesis direction.

 - Fostering the development of graduate students’ communication skills in written and oral presentations.

 - Effective direction of dissertations, including timely evaluation, guidance and feedback on dissertations.